 - Fertilizer prices follow the trend in international petroleum prices.
 The International market is volatile

-- On one hand, tax payers pay for subsidies (and MSP), yet consumers still suffer from food inflation due to low productio
+- On one hand, taxpayers pay for subsidies (and MSP), yet consumers still suffer from food inflation due to low production.

 - Farmers don’t move to fruits, vegetable, horticulture cropping because they require special non-Urea fertilizers, which are not easily available at cheap rates

-- Shortage of coal and natural gas (feedstock) has decreased Urea production.
-Government has to import from abroad.
+- The shortage of coal and natural gas (feedstock) has decreased Urea production.
+The government has to import from abroad.
 This has increased the government’s subsidy bill.
 Recently, 3 urea plants were granted the permission to run on Naptha because the government was not able to provide them a Gas pipeline

 “If you have an elephant and you start decorating the tail, you are not going to change the appearance of the elephant”.
 The “elephant” in this case is the fertilizer subsidy the government is finding increasingly difficult to sustain.
 The root of the problem lies in the administered pricing policy and the government’s increasing inability to afford the subsidy.
 Political compulsions (Due to drought) also make this an inopportune time to raise prices.

-- This would increase the number of importers and allow greater freedom in import decision.
+- This would increase the number of importers and allow greater freedom in import decisions.
 It would allow fertilizer supply to respond flexibly and quickly to changes in demand

 - Reduce the dependence on imports and increase domestic production